AdobeDocs/campaign-classic.en/help/delivery/using/enriching-content.md

 ### Adding a query {#adding-a-query}

-The query parameters are edited using a wizard.
+The query parameters are edited using an assistant.

 1. In the first page, specify the label and the schema containing the data to be retrieved.